adayoung/MudletIRC/README.md

 Welcome to IRC!
 The wild, wild west of the internet since 1988!

-P.S.: Libera is only one of the many IRC networks out there.
-Do look around for more! ^_^
+- Libera is only one of the many IRC networks out there.
+- Mudlet's IRC client remains connected even if you've left the game, do `/quit` in the IRC window to disconnect.
+- You cannot be connected to the IRC network with the same nickname from two different places.
+If you try that, one of those places will receive a slightly modified nickname as enforced by the network.